 A special biological feature of humans, indeed, most mammals, is their procreative nature.
 Because conjugal love is for opposites it is unitive and because it is unitive it is also procreative – it brings forth new life.
 These opposites in holy matrimony come together to create a new thing that is composed of an equal amount of chromosomes from each one of them, and the new life that they create is permanent; meaning that man and woman cannot uncreated what their union has created.
 Because marriage is permanent, so is the new life that marriage produces.

 It is true that sex outside of marriage can produce new life, but we know for certain that God only desired new human life to come forth through marriage because marriage is the only thing that has all of the essential elements that new human life needs to help it fulfill its created purpose.
 In marriage, the opposite and unique dimensions of motherhood and fatherhood help to provide their children with all those things that they need to have a successful start in life.

-Therefore, marriage is life giving in way that sexual relationships outside of marriage can never be.
+Therefore, marriage is life-giving in a way that sexual relationships outside of marriage can never be.
 Yes, casual sexual relationships can produce new human life, but they lack the permanent and functional dimensions that can truly give a child a whole start in life.